micahriggan/gerald_bot_v2/README.md

 	* `message` types are parsed when an incoming chat message is received
 	* `presence` types are parsed when an incoming presence (user joined/left) is received
 	* `startup` types are parsed and ran during start up
+	* `interface` types are parsed and ran during start up to create api / interface components
+	* `reocurring` types are parsed and ran repeating after a set amount of time
 	* `websocket` types are parsed when an incoming websocket message is received
 * regex
 	* The `regex` attribute is used to determine the incoming stanza matches the command.